Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 - Instagram Reels are becoming more popular.

 Having a solid social media strategy means moving fast.
-It means paying attention to what works on which platform and doubling down.
+It's more than just the appearance of your social media profile, it means paying attention to what generates referral traffic on which platform and doubling down.

-Here are a few agents that are crushing it on social media:
+Here are a few agents that are crushing it on social media with phenomenal real estate content:

 3. Target unique opportunities

-A lot of real estate agents are doing similar things to attract and retain clients.
+A lot of real estate agents are doing similar things to attract potential sellers.

 Try a unique approach by finding unusual (but potentially lucrative) targets.